datahub-by-urmi/uber-data-engineering-etl-project/README.md

 5) Analytics & Reporting: Wrote BigQuery SQL queries to analyze fare trends, trip patterns by time, and payment behavior.
 Connected BigQuery tables to Looker Studio to build dashboards and KPIs for data exploration.

+### What I Learned / Challenges

+- Debugged BigQuery export issues related to Python dependencies and schema/data-type alignment.

+- Faced performance bottlenecks when transforming a large dataset (~100K rows) in Mage due to converting outputs into dictionaries, which caused pipeline freezes.

+- Isolated the issue by testing transformations on a smaller dataset and learned that dictionary conversions are memory-intensive for large volumes.

+- Improved pipeline reliability by keeping transformations in Pandas DataFrames and modularizing the workflow into loader → transformer → exporter blocks.

+- Designed a star schema in BigQuery to support efficient analytics and dashboarding.